 He feels warm to me…

-Whenever I was ill as a child my mother would put her cool hand on my forehead, declare, “You don’t have a fever” and package me off to school.
+Whenever I was ill as a child, my mother would put her cool hand on my forehead, declare, “You don’t have a fever,” and package me off to school.
 Was she right to do that?
-Is a carers touch enough to determine if a child is febrile or not?
+Is a caregiver’s touch enough to determine whether a child is febrile?

-A 1984 study found that mothers correctly identified that their child had a fever 52.3% of the time (though at least they were better at recognising when there was not a fever, being right 93.9% of the time).
-When the study authors limited the results to those children less than two years of age then mothers were much more accurate and picked up 90% of cases.
-Bonadio et al, reassuringly, found that children who had a reported temperature at home but not in the emergency department were highly unlikely to have a serious bacterial illness.
-However, one African study using mothers and medical students found that they could detect a fever on 4 out of 5 occasions but that they also over-estimated the presence of a fever.
+A 1984 study found that mothers correctly identified that their child had a fever 52.3% of the time (though at least they were better at recognising when there was no fever, being right 93.9% of the time).
+When the study authors limited the results to children under two years of age, mothers were much more accurate and picked up 90% of cases.
+Bonadio et al., reassuringly, found that children with a reported temperature at home but not in the emergency department were highly unlikely to have a serious bacterial illness.
+However, one African study using mothers and medical students found that they could detect a fever on 4 out of 5 occasions but also overestimated its presence.

-Mercury thermometers have fallen by the wayside now and parents have many other means at their disposal to check the temperature of their child.
-Scientists, trying to improve on what nature has given us – the hand – have come up with a plastic-encased strip with thermophototropic chemicals that respond to changes in skin temperature.
-A study of one brand found that only detected 13 out of 40 children with a fever.
+Mercury thermometers have fallen by the wayside, and parents have many other ways to check their children’s temperature.
+Scientists, trying to improve on what nature has given us – the hand – have developed a plastic-encased strip with thermophototropic chemicals that respond to changes in skin temperature.
+A study of one brand found that it only detected 13 out of 40 children with a fever.
 Could mother know best?

-Most guidelines, including the NICE guidelines, suggest that the parents’ subjective perception should be considered valid and taken seriously by healthcare providers.
+Most guidelines, including the NICE guidelines, suggest that healthcare providers should consider the parents’ subjective perception valid and take it seriously.

 Does how the baby is dressed make a difference?

-Most of the studies that look at this really common question involve small numbers of participants.
-Bundling up a child in layers and layers of swaddling may raise the skin temperature by up to 2.5°C with a minimal rise in rectal temperature.
+Most studies that examine this really common question involve small numbers of participants.
+Bundling a child in layers of swaddling may raise the skin temperature by up to 2.5°C with a minimal rise in rectal temperature.

 Does it matter where the thermometer is put?